 Long time marketer, Clay Stobaugh, the current CMO for publisher John Wiley and Sons and a guy who’s been around since the ‘Mad Men’ times, illustrates this idea well.
 In the mid to late 2000’s, when marketing data capabilities went as far as analyzing email click-through rates, Stobaugh says there used to be around 100 marketing technology companies.
 Three years later, there were about 500.
 Now – there are closer to 10,000.

-The marketing industry as a whole may still be working to master digital marketing and is trying to adopt methods, namely agile and its derivatives, which allow them to integrate and leverage the most relevant martech tools quickly.
+The marketing industry as a whole may still be working to master digital marketing and is trying to adopt methods, namely agile and its derivatives, which allow them to integrate and leverage AI in digitial marketing as well as the most relevant martech tools quickly.
 But, the horizon of what is possible and what may be at our fingertips tomorrow is breathtaking.
 Those who figure out, not just how to ‘use’ machine learning, artificial intelligence, and the other technologies once reserved for science fiction writers, but how to create and innovate with these tools, are going to change everything.